Last Updated: May 7, 2021

 Google is the number one search engine of all time, with a 91% market share.
 Wonder how many people use Google?

 Experts predict that the engine’s searches will amount to about 2 trillion in the whole of 2021.
 That equates to 6 billion searches a day.

 Social Media Usage Statistics

 Exactly how much data is created every day on social media?
 The social media usage statistics themselves suggest a fair amount.
 Here’s some insight into the popular platforms of Facebook and Twitter.

-9. Facebook generates 4 petabytes of data every day.
+9. Facebook generated four petabytes of data every day in 2020.